 Ordinary income dividends received by an individual shareholder from a RIC such as the Fund are generally taxed at the same rates that apply to net capital gain (as discussed above), provided certain holding period requirements are satisfied and provided the dividends are attributable to qualifying dividends received by the Fund itself.
 Distributions with respect to shares in real estate investment trusts and foreign corporations are qualifying dividends only in limited circumstances.
-The presence of call options in the portfolio may reduce the amount of dividends that are eligible for capital gains rates.
 The Fund will provide notice to its shareholders of the amount of any distribution which may be taken into account as a dividend which is eligible for the capital gains tax rates.